Antimony substances, and in particular Diantimony Trioxide, have been risk assessed a number of times previously:

 Who?
 The information requested during the Evaluation process requires a tailored research program including comparison/ranking, in vitro, and in vivo studies.
 It also requires the generation, collection and assessment of workplace exposure data.
 A successful Evaluation process therefore requires the entire Antimony value chain’s input and support.
 Stakeholders can help by:

-- Participate in the events organized by i2a (e.g. technical workshops, annual Antimony Days, etc.); and
+- Participating in the events organized by i2a (e.g. technical workshops, annual Antimony Days, etc.); and

-- become a Member of i2a, as Full or Associate Member; and/or
+- Becoming a Member of i2a, as Full or Associate Member; and/or

 © AMG Antimony